l-zhenyi/CITS3403Project_Group1_Sem1_2025/README.md

+# Plannit
+## Created for CITS3403 Semester 1 2025
-# Application Purpose, Use and Design
+### Application Purpose, Use and Design
-The purpose of this web application is to help users efficiently manage and split group expenses.
-Whether for shared housing, group trips, or social gatherings, this platform allows users to easily track and manage their collective financial contributions.
-It streamlines the process of calculating how much each individual owes or is owed, ensuring that no one is left in the dark when it comes to splitting costs fairly.
+Our all-in-one platform empowers you to stay connected and organized with ease.
+Add friends, create and manage groups, share posts, send direct messages, plan events, and track shared expenses — all in one seamless experience.
+Whether for personal use or group coordination, our app brings clarity, convenience, and connection to every interaction.

-# Group Members
+### Group Members
 | UWA ID  | Name | Github username |
 | ----------- | ----------- | ----------- |
 | 24263238 | Zhen Yi Lim | l-zhenyi |